Sitefinity/Telerik.Sitefinity.Samples.RealEstate/README.md

 ### Prerequisites

+Clear the NuGet cache files.
+To do this:

+1. In Windows Explorer, open the **%localappdata%\NuGet\Cache** folder.
+2. Select all files and delete them.

 You need to attach the database backup files to your SQL Server.
 To do this:

 1. In SQL Management Studio, open the context menu of _Databases_ and click _Attach..._